 Until 30 June 2017, ERGO Insurance NV/SA collaborated with (i) a network of independent brokers generally referred to as "ERGO Life" and (ii) its exclusive insurance agent ERGO Partners NV/SA generally referred to as "ERGO Pro" for the distribution of its insurance products.
-ERGO Partners NV/SA is a limited liability company registered under the laws of Belgium, with its registered office at 1000 Brussels, Loksumstraat 25, with company number 0424.611.164 and authorised by the Financial Services and Markets Authority (FSMA) under number 32985.
+ERGO Partners NV/SA is a limited liability company registered under the laws of Belgium, with its registered office at 1000 Brussels, Loksumstraat 25, with company number 0424.611.164 and authorised by the Financial Services and Markets Authority (FSMA) under number 32985 - active until end 2021 as early 2022 a silent merger with ERGO Insurance NV/SA has been executed.